- About Me

 This is a box set released by the Trojan record label in 2012 to mark the 50th anniversary of Jamaican independence and covers a lot of the development of reggae music and its numerous sub-genres, highlighting just what an incredible contribution to music this one (comparatively) small Caribbean island has made.

 The five CDS in the box mainly follow these lines:-

 Overall, it is an excellent and often interesting box set.
 There are a lot of rarities included.
 The sound quality is really good.
-Personally, I feel it could have included some dub from the likes of King Tubby and Lee "Scratch" Perry and Peter Tosh is sadly missing (of course, Tosh didn't record on Trojan!).
+Personally, I feel it could have included some dub from the likes of King Tubby, Lee "Scratch" Perry and Peter Tosh are sadly missing (of course, Tosh didn't record on Trojan!).
 These are minor things though, and should not remotely put anyone off getting hold of this treasure trove.

 - April 24, 2019